Last updated: June 18, 2026

 |---|---|---|

-Before an appointment, ask three questions: “Do you take my exact dental plan?”
-“Are you accepting new Medicaid patients?” and “Will this service need prior authorization?”
-Get the staff member’s name and write down the date you called.
+Ask: “Do you take my exact dental plan?”
+“Are you accepting new patients?”
+“Is this service covered?”
+“Will it need prior authorization?”
+Write down the date, office name, and staff member you spoke with.

-Children in Iowa may get dental coverage through Medicaid or Hawki.
-Hawki is Iowa’s CHIP program for children under 19 in working families who have too much income for Medicaid but cannot afford private health or dental insurance.
-Iowa HHS says some families pay no premium, and no family pays more than $40 a month for Hawki.
+Hawki is Iowa’s Children’s Health Insurance Program.
+It is for children under 19 in families that make too much for Medicaid but cannot afford private health or dental insurance.
+Some families pay no premium, and Iowa HHS says no family pays more than $40 a month for Hawki.

-Iowa also has a school dental screening requirement.
-Children newly enrolling in kindergarten and ninth grade must submit a Certificate of Dental Screening to the school.
-A screening is not the same as full treatment, but it can help catch problems early.
-Use the Iowa HHS school dental screening page for forms and details.
+Iowa also has a school dental screening rule.
+Iowa law requires children newly enrolling in kindergarten and ninth grade to submit a Certificate of Dental Screening.
+The school dental screening page has forms and details.
+A screening can help spot problems, but it does not replace treatment by a dentist.

 I-Smile, I-Smile@School, and I-Smile Silver

-I-Smile Silver is different.
-It helps adults in a limited 10-county pilot area: Calhoun, Des Moines, Hamilton, Humboldt, Lee, Pocahontas, Scott, Van Buren, Webster, and Wright Counties.
-If you live in one of those counties, the I-Smile Silver page is worth checking.
-If you live outside the pilot area, use 211, a health center, or Medicaid Member Services instead.
+I-Smile Silver is for adults, but it is not statewide.
+Iowa HHS says I-Smile Silver is a pilot in Calhoun, Des Moines, Hamilton, Humboldt, Lee, Pocahontas, Scott, Van Buren, Webster, and Wright Counties.
+If you live in one of those counties, the Silver coordinator page can help you find the local contact.

-Community health centers are often the best first call for uninsured parents.
-HRSA-funded health centers may offer medical, dental, behavioral health, and other care.
-Fees are usually based on ability to pay.
-Not every site has dental services, so search first and call before going.
+Community health centers are often the best first call for uninsured or underinsured families.
+HRSA-funded health centers provide care regardless of ability to pay, and many use a sliding fee scale.
+Not every site has dental care, so search by ZIP code and call before you go.

-Dental Lifeline Network’s Donated Dental Services program may help people who cannot afford dental care and have a permanent disability, are age 65 or older, or are medically fragile.
-This is not usually a fast emergency program.
-Start with the Iowa dental resources page and follow the Dental Lifeline instructions.
+Dental Lifeline Network’s Donated Dental Services program may help some people who cannot afford dental care and have a permanent disability, are over age 65, or need medically necessary dental care.
+The Dental Lifeline Iowa page is the main place to start.
+The Iowa Dental resources page also points readers to low-income dental options.

 Reality check